sklise/since/readme.md

 # Days Since

-A web app for iOS to keep track of when I last watered my plants.
+A web app for iOS to keep track of when things happened last.

 ## Sources
 - https://github.com/benschwarz/currency.io